 Metlakatla is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Metlakatla is a somewhat ethnically-diverse town.
+Metlakatla is a very ethnically-diverse town.
 The people who call Metlakatla home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Metlakatla residents report their race to be Native American, followed by White.
-Important ancestries of people in Metlakatla include English, German, Irish, European, and Scottish.
+Important ancestries of people in Metlakatla include English, German, Irish, Scots-Irish, and Canadian.

 The most common language spoken in Metlakatla is English.
 Other important languages spoken here include Native American languages and Italian.

 Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 96.7% of the neighborhoods in America.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 96.7% of the neighborhoods in America. is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Did you know that the neighborhood has more Native American ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Native American and Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 80.8% of this neighborhood's residents have Native American ancestry.
+In fact, 78.0% of this neighborhood's residents have Native American ancestry and 0.9% have Canadian ancestry.

 is also pretty special linguistically.
 Significantly, 3.7% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 99.5% of the neighborhoods in America.